GDev1024/IslandShield-website/README.md

 ## 🙏 Acknowledgments

-- T.A.
-Marryshow Community College for Web Design education
+- Mr. Christopher Miginon Web Design education
+- w3 and GeeksforGeeks
 - Font Awesome for icons
 - Google Fonts for typography
 - PHP and MySQL communities for excellent documentation

 ---

-**Built with ❤️ for IslandShield Security - A TAMCC Web Design Course Project**
+**Built with ❤️**